MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 ## Run the code

 This app creates an Azure Cosmos DB Table API table.
 The example then creates an item and then reads the exact same item back.
 Finally, the example creates a second item and then performs a query that should return multiple items.
-With each step, the example outputs metadata to the console about the steps it has performed.
+With each step, the example outputs metadata to the console about the steps it performed.

 To run the app, use a terminal to navigate to the application directory and run the application.